Managing Endpoint Certificates¶

 Adding a Certificate for an Endpoint¶

 Name Description Alias Enter a name for your certificate.
-Endpoint Select an endpoint from the dropdown list Certificate Drop the certificate file or click on the drop zone to select the certificate through the UI
+Endpoint Select an endpoint from the dropdown list.
+Certificate Drag and drop the certificate file or click on the drop zone to select the certificate via the UI

-- You can repeat from step 3 to add certificates to the other endpoints.
+If required, repeat step 3 onwards to add certificates to the other endpoints.